1. What is the Maritime Business Operations Track?

-- The Maritime Economics Track (MET) is a maritime-focused cluster of courses within the Economics major, designed to give students a distinctive preparation for maritime-related roles in industry and government organisations such as the MPA.
+- The Maritime Business Operations Track (MBOT) is a maritime-focused cluster of courses within the Operations major, designed to give students a distinctive preparation for maritime-related roles in industry and government organisations such as the MPA.

-- Building on the foundations established in the major, the MET develops essential knowledge and contextualised skills relevant for analysis of economic issues in the maritime sector.
+- Building on the foundations established in the major, the MBOT develops essential knowledge and contextualised skills relevant for analysis of issues in the maritime sector.

-- An important distinguishing feature of the MET is that academic courses are complemented in a variety of ways that make the Track a fully comprehensive preparation for careers in the maritime sector.
-MET students will have access to industry scholarships and experiential learning opportunities including industry study missions, site visits, local and overseas internships, and non-credit courses presented by industry professionals.
+- An important distinguishing feature of the MBOT is that academic courses are complemented in a variety of ways that make the Track a fully comprehensive preparation for careers in the maritime sector.
+MBOT students will have access to industry scholarships and experiential learning opportunities including industry study missions, site visits, local and overseas internships, and non-credit courses presented by industry professionals.

 2. How did this programme come about?